All articlesSOC 2

 What’s the SOC 2 observation period?

-For Type II, auditors need to observe your controls operating over a period of time, typically three to six months.
-Type I doesn't require an observation period, which is why it's faster.
+For Type II, auditors need to observe your controls operating over a period of time, typically three to six months for a first report.
+Type I doesn’t require an observation period, which is why it’s faster.

-If you need Type II, you can complete Type I first (for immediate credibility), then begin your observation period.
-Your Type II audit happens after the observation period concludes.
+If you need Type II, you can complete Type I first for immediate credibility, then begin your observation period.
+Your Type II audit happens once the observation period concludes.

 Do investors actually ask about SOC 2?

-Even if your specific investors don't ask, having SOC 2 removes a potential objection and signals operational maturity.
+Even if your specific investors don’t ask, having SOC 2 kills a potential objection and signals operational maturity.
+Health-data startups should also review the HIPAA vs SOC 2 tradeoff before scoping.

-Type I or Type II: which do I need?
+Type I or Type II: which do I need for Series A?

 For Series A, Type I is usually sufficient.
 It proves your controls are properly designed.
-Many enterprise customers and investors will accept Type I, especially if you can show you're working toward Type II.
+Most enterprise customers and investors will accept Type I if you can show you’re working toward Type II.

 Type II becomes more important as you move into larger enterprise deals (Fortune 500 customers) or regulated industries where Type II is specifically required.